 \section{Other automorphisms}

-In this section we give a brief account of some other automorphisms of $\B(\dddot{X}_n)$ and $\B(\ddot{X}_n)$ that are revealed by the Coxeter type presentation, being induced from diagram automorphisms of the double affine Coxeter diagrams (not necessarily preserving the set of affine nodes).
+In this section we give a brief account of some other automorphisms of $\B(\DDDot{X}_n)$ and $\B(\fH{X}_n)$ that are revealed by the Coxeter type presentation, being induced from diagram automorphisms of the double affine Coxeter diagrams (not necessarily preserving the set of affine nodes).

-Let us consider first the case of a Coxeter diagram of type $\dddot{X}_n$.
-We define two maps on the set of generators of $\B(\dddot{X}_n)$ by letting send each generator corresponding a finite node to its inverse and by
+Let us consider first the case of a Coxeter diagram of type $\DDDot{X}_n$.
+We define two maps on the set of generators of $\B(\DDDot{X}_n)$ by sending each generator corresponding a finite node to its inverse and by

-\begin{Prop} The elements $\mfe_1,\mfe_2$ are order two automorphisms of $\B(\dddot{X}_n)$.
+\begin{Prop} The elements $\mfe_1,\mfe_2$ are order two automorphisms of $\B(\DDDot{X}_n)$.
 The group $\<\mfe_1,\mfe_2\>$ is isomorphic to the group freely generated by two order two elements.
 The automorphism $(\mfe_2\mfe_1)^3$ is inner and it generates a normal subgroup inside $\<\mfe_1,\mfe_2\>$.
-The quotient $\<\mfe_1,\mfe_2\>/\<(\mfe_2\mfe_1)^3\>$ is a subgroup of outer automorphisms of $\B(\dddot{X}_n)$ isomorphic to the symmetric group $S_3$. \end{Prop} \begin{proof} All verifications are straightforward. \end{proof}
+The quotient $\<\mfe_1,\mfe_2\>/\<(\mfe_2\mfe_1)^3\>$ is a subgroup of outer automorphisms of $\B(\DDDot{X}_n)$ isomorphic to the symmetric group $S_3$. \end{Prop} \begin{proof} All verifications are straightforward. \end{proof}

-The double Coxeter diagram of type $\dddot{A}_1$ has nontrivial automorphisms that do not preserve the set of affine nodes and these also induce automorphisms of $\B(\dddot{A}_1)$.
-The full group of automorphisms of $\B(\dddot{A}_1)$ is very large.
+The double Coxeter diagram of type $\DDDot{A}_1$ has nontrivial automorphisms that do not preserve the set of affine nodes and these also induce automorphisms of $\B(\DDDot{A}_1)$.
+The full group of automorphisms of $\B(\DDDot{A}_1)$ is very large.
 It can be described as the subgroup of the group of automorphisms of the free group of rank $4$ (generated by $\varTheta_{01}$, $\varTheta_{02}$, $\varTheta_{03}$, $\varTheta$) that stabilizes $\{ \C, \C^{-1} \}$.
-It is easy to construct subgroups of automorphisms of $\B(\dddot{A}_1)$ that are isomorphic to the cyclic group of order four, or to the Klein four-group.
+It is easy to construct subgroups of automorphisms of $\B(\DDDot{A}_1)$ that are isomorphic to the cyclic group of order four, or to the Klein four-group.

-The only nontrivial automorphism induced from automorphisms of double Coxeter diagrams of type $\ddot{F}_4$ and $\ddot{G}_2$ is the anti-involution $\mfe$ composed with the map the inverts each generator.
-This automorphism corresponds to the unique automorphism of the double Coxeter diagram the swaps the two affine nodes.
+The only nontrivial automorphism induced from automorphisms of double Coxeter diagrams of type $\DDot{C}_n$, $n\geq 2$, $\fH{F}_4$ and $\fH{G}_2$ is the anti-involution $\mfe$ composed with the map the inverts each generator.
+This automorphism corresponds to the unique automorphism of the double Coxeter diagram that swaps the two affine nodes.